y9v/carrierwave-base64/README.md

 This small gem can be useful for API's that interact with mobile devices.

-As of version 2.3.0, this gem requires Ruby 2.0 or higher
+This gem requires Ruby 2.0 or higher.

 ## Installation